Skip to main content

 2. Mechanical Stimulus ∞ Resistance training creates microscopic tears in muscle fibers.
 The body’s repair process, supercharged by optimal testosterone levels, is what leads to muscle growth and increased strength.
 Compound movements like squats, deadlifts, and presses are particularly effective at stimulating a systemic anabolic response.

 Furthermore, the metabolic benefits of TRT are enhanced by this lifestyle synergy.
-Increased muscle mass from the combination of TRT and resistance training creates a larger “sink” for glucose, improving and glycemic control.
+Increased muscle mass from the combination of TRT and resistance training creates a larger “sink” for glucose, improving insulin sensitivity and glycemic control.
 The reduction in fat mass, particularly visceral fat, lowers the body’s overall inflammatory load, further improving metabolic health.

 Comparative Response to CJC-1295/Ipamorelin Protocol